 Whoa!
 That sounds like a medical disorder.
 Something like that would require a patient and spouse to sit down and have the bad news gently broken to them by a kind, understanding doctor.
-Towards the end of the discussion, the doctor would explain how many days, weeks, or months that the patient can expect to survive.
+Towards the end of the discussion, the doctor would explain how many days, weeks, or months the patient can expect to survive.

-Taking that to an internal standpoint adds a whole different element which is what I want to touch on here.
-Are you struggling with your own internal divisions over decisions that you need to make?
+Taking that from an internal standpoint adds a whole different element which is what I want to touch on here.
+Are you struggling with your internal divisions over decisions that you need to make?
 Do you find yourself stuck in the mud?
 Do you feel like you’re constantly thinking about which way to turn at this fork in the road?

 1. Get to a quiet place and eliminate any distractions or interruptions